connervieira/Predator/CONFIGURATION.md

     - When set to `true`, Predator will use things like large ASCII circles, squares, and triangles to indicate when a plate has been detected, when an alert has been triggered, and when a plate has been read, but failed validation.
     - If you intend on using Predator in a vehicle, this setting can drastically reduce the time it takes for you to look at the console output in order to figure out what Predator is doing.
 - `save_real_time_object_recognition`
-    - This setting determines whether or not Predator will save all of the objects it recognizes to disk while running in real-time mode.
+    - This setting determines whether or not Predator will save all of the objects it recognizes to disk while running in Real-time Mode.
     - When this is set to `false`, the objects recognized will only be printed to the console, and won't be saved to a file.
 - `speed_display_enabled`
-    - This configuration value is a boolean that determines whether or not the driver's current speed will be printed to the console during each processing cycle in real-time mode.
+    - This configuration value is a boolean that determines whether or not the driver's current speed will be printed to the console during each processing cycle in Real-time Mode.
     - For this configuration value to be active, `gps_enabled` needs to be enabled as well.

 ### Real-time Mode Default Settings

-Settings in the 'default settings' section allow you to configure Predator to skip some or all of the preferences prompts that appear when launching Predator in real-time mode.
+Settings in the 'default settings' section allow you to configure Predator to skip some or all of the preferences prompts that appear when launching Predator in Real-time Mode.
 By configuring all of the default settings, as well as the `auto_start_mode` setting described above in the "General" section, it's possible to get Predator to start 100% autonomously after it's been executed.

 - `default_alert_database`
-    - When this default setting isn't empty, Predator will use it's value as the default alert database file path, and will skip the 'alert database' prompt when running Predator in real-time mode.
+    - When this default setting isn't empty, Predator will use it's value as the default alert database file path, and will skip the 'alert database' prompt when running Predator in Real-time Mode.
     - The 'alert database' preference specifies a file path to a plain text file containing a list of license plates that Predator should alert for.
         - The text file should simply contain one license plate per line, and no other characters.
     - Just like the standard prompt that appears when loading Predator, this setting also accepts URLs to alert databases hosted over a network.
     - If you want to skip the 'alert database' prompt without supplying a database, simply set this variable to a single space.
         - Example: `"default_alert_database": " "`
 - `default_save_license_plates_preference`
-    - When this default setting isn't empty, Predator will use it's value as the default license plate saving preference, and will skip the 'license plate saving preference' prompt when running Predator in real-time mode.
+    - When this default setting isn't empty, Predator will use it's value as the default license plate saving preference, and will skip the 'license plate saving preference' prompt when running Predator in Real-time Mode.
     - The 'license plate saving' preference specifies whether or not Predator will write each of the license plates it detects to the root project directory.
         - If you're running Predator in a headless configuration, this should almost certainly be turned on (set to `"y"`) so you can access the license plates detected at a later date.
     - This should be set to either `"y"`, `"n"`, or be left blank.
 - `default_save_images_preference`
-    - When this default setting isn't empty, Predator will use it's value as the default image saving preference, and will skip the 'image saving preference' prompt when running Predator in real-time mode.
+    - When this default setting isn't empty, Predator will use it's value as the default image saving preference, and will skip the 'image saving preference' prompt when running Predator in Real-time Mode.
-    - The 'image saving' preference determines whether or not Predator will save every image it takes in real-time mode.
+    - The 'image saving' preference determines whether or not Predator will save every image it takes in Real-time Mode.
         - This should typically be turned off (set to "n"), but it might be useful to turn it on (set to `"y"`) if you want Predator to operate like a time-lapse dashcam while running.
     - This should be set to either `"y"`, `"n"`, or be left blank.
 - `default_license_plate_format`
-    - When this default setting isn't empty, Predator will use it's value as the default license plate format, and will skip the 'license plate format' prompt when running Predator in real-time mode.
+    - When this default setting isn't empty, Predator will use it's value as the default license plate format, and will skip the 'license plate format' prompt when running Predator in Real-time Mode.
     - The 'license plate format' preference provides Predator with an example of how license plates in your region should work.
         - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
 In Ohio, this preference might be set to `AAA0000` to filter out plate guesses that don't match the most common formatting pattern.
         - This preference only considers the type of each character, not the character itself.